 - Keep track of peak and maximum sound levels.

-- Save high-resolution sound level display images to the iPhone's Camera Roll photo album.
+- Save high-resolution sound level display images to PDF files or to the device’s Camera Roll photo album.
 Descriptive text may be added to the image before it is saved.

 - SoundMeter also offers data sharing via photo and email.

 - Calibration controls enable automatic sensitivity calibration, relative to a calibrated sound level meter, or manual entry of the microphone sensitivity.